Which Membership Level Should You Choose?

 - Premium badge on profile

-Best for: Full-time nomads who rely on house sitting as their primary housing and do many sits per year.
+Best for: Full-time nomads who rely on house sitting as their primary accommodation, frequent sitters, and anyone who wants maximum protection.

 The two key features:

-- No booking fees: If you're doing 10+ sits per year, this alone makes Premium worth it financially
+- No booking fees: If you're doing 8+ sits per year at regular pricing (or 6+ with a 25% referral discount), this alone can make Premium worth it financially.

-- Sit cancellation insurance: If an owner cancels last-minute and you have no backup housing, Premium covers emergency hotel costs
+- Sit cancellation insurance: If an owner cancels at the last minute, Premium covers emergency hotel costs.

 How to Decide